timtroendle/ukraine-energy-future/report/report.md

 ## Model overview

 We model the energy system of Ukraine by soft-linking a demand projection and a cost-minimising capacity expansion model.
-We run two different scenarios and analyse the sensitivity of the cost difference to input parameters using a global sensitivity analysis.
+We run four different scenarios and analyse the sensitivity of the cost difference to input parameters using a global sensitivity analysis.
 We describe each element of our analysis in the following.

 ## Energy demand projection